rtpsug/rtpsug.github.io/_posts/usergroup/2021-02-01-Evaluate-GPO-Links.md

 ### Intro

 This past week I was tasked with finding duplicate links across nested OUs within the org.
-The suspicion was there was a lot of GPOs linked repeatedly that could have been linked once at a higher level.
+The suspicion was there were a lot of GPOs linked repeatedly that could have been linked once at a higher level.
-I thought I might make a quick post to talk about how I solved that.
+I thought I might make a quick post to talk about how I got the information.
 Along the way we can learn a little about Active Directory and GPOs.

 ### What is a GPO